 - Add squash, marinara sauce, black beans, quinoa, broth, chili powder, ground cumin, remaining 1 teaspoon sea salt and pepper to slow cooker and stir to combine.

-- Cook on low for 2-3 hours on high or 4-5 hours on low or until squash is tender.
+- Cook on High for 2-3 hours or Low for 4-5 hours, or until squash is tender.

 - Season with additional salt and pepper to taste and top with favorite toppings.

 - Makes 12 cups total, each serving is 1 1/2 cups.